astronomer/docs/learn/airflow-databricks.md

 ![Repair a single failed task OEL](/img/guides/repair_single_failed_databricks_task_oel.png)

-## Alternative ways to run Databricks with Airflow
+## Alternative ways to run Databricks with Apache Airflow®

 The Astro Databricks provider is under active development, and support for more Databricks task types is still being added.
 If you want to orchestrate an action in your Databricks environment that is not yet supported by the Astro Databricks provider such as [updating a Databricks repository](https://registry.astronomer.io/providers/apache-airflow-providers-databricks/versions/latest/modules/DatabricksReposUpdateOperator), check the [community-managed Databricks provider](https://registry.astronomer.io/providers/apache-airflow-providers-databricks/versions/latest) for relevant operators.